facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

    alpha/beta stage, we provide a global option called `colon_syntax` to switch from using `///` to `:::`.
 This will only be offered during the alpha/beta stage and is provided to allow users to try out give their opinion as to what direction Blocks should take in order to finalize the syntax.

-2. Blocks has not yet decided as to whether the YAML config in headers should require YAML fences (`---`) or not.
-By default, YAML fences are optional, but during the alpha/beta period, we are allowing users to enforce YAML fences via the global option `require_yaml_fences`.

-    The pro to making YAML fences optional is that a user does not have to specify `---` to denote where a YAML config starts and ends.
-Requiring YAML fences may feel tedious to some authors, but the con is that content must be separated from the YAML config using a blank line.
-As a matter of fact, since it can be difficult to determine if there is a YAML config when no fence is used, content always requires a new line to separate the header from the
-    content:

-    ```
-    /// name
-    yaml-option: true

-    Content must be separated from header by a new line
-    ///

-    /// name

-    Even without YAML options, content must be separated from the header by a new line.
-    ///
-    ```

-    If YAML fences are required, then YAML configs in the header can always be easily identified eliminating the hard requirement for new lines between the header and the content.

-    ```
-    /// name
-    ---
-    yaml-option: true
-    ---
-    Content does not require a new line before it, but can optionally use one if desired.
-    ///

-    /// name
-    Content does not need a new line when no YAML options are used.
-    ///
-    ```

 ## Included Meta-Plugins